This spicy-as-you-want-to-make-it cauliflower peanut stir-fry is a hearty vegan dinner recipe. Serve it with rice or quinoa or a complete meal!

 Instructions

-- Whisk the peanut butter, garlic, ginger, soy sauce, vinegar, sriracha, sugar, and 2 tablespoons oil until combined.
+- Whisk the peanut butter, garlic, ginger, soy sauce, vinegar, sriracha, sugar, and 1 tablespoon each plain sesame and toasted sesame oil until combined.
 If the sauce is too thick, add hot water – 1 tablespoon at a time.
 (You can make the sauce while the cauliflower cooks.)

 - Preheat a large, non-stick sauté pan on medium-high heat.
-Add 1 tablespoon sesame oil and swirl to coat the pan.
+Add the remaining 1 tablespoon of plain sesame oil and swirl to coat the pan.
 Add the cauliflower (in batches if needed).
 Cook 5 -7 minutes allowing the florets to brown slightly.
 Reduce heat to medium.
 Add red pepper slices.
 Cook just until tender, about 3 minutes.

 - Add peanut sauce (reserving a ¼ cup for extra dipping).
 Stir until heated through and the vegetables are well coated.